World Languages Talent Award

 - Recipients are not required to major in the language.

-The World Language Talent Award competition consists of two parts: an online language exam and an in-person oral interview.
+The World Language Talent Award competition consists of three parts: an online language exam, an online application, and an online oral interview.
 Heritage, native, and non-native students' proficiency will be judged separately.

 Talent Award Renewal